pendanyeh/Docker/README.md

       - "5000:5000"
   db:
     image: postgres

-Run it:
+* Run it:

-bash
-Copy
-Edit
-docker-compose up
+. docker-compose up

-✅ Next Steps
+### What to keep in mind:

-Learn about volumes (persistent data)
+* Learn about volumes (persistent data) (You will learn in in our Kubernetes program)

-Explore networks (inter-container communication)
+* Explore networks (inter-container communication) (You will learn in in our Kubernetes program)

-Push your images to Docker Hub
+* Push your images to Docker Hub